Jodosoft/Libraries/README.md

       <code>xfloat</code>, <code>xdouble</code>,<br />
       <code>xdecimal</code>
     </td>
-    <td>Wrappers for the <a href="https://docs.microsoft.com/en-us/dotnet/standard/numerics">built-in numeric types</a> with identical usage and implicit conversions.</td>
+    <td>Wrappers for the <a href="https://docs.microsoft.com/en-us/dotnet/standard/numerics">built-in numeric types</a> with identical usage.
+Implicit conversions allow for easy transition to and from the built-in numeric types.</td>
   </tr>
 </table>
 <p id="footnote1"><sup>†</sup> Static class available for all types that implement <a href="#inumericn">INumeric&lt;N&gt;</a>.</p>